Chrystul Kizer, the Wisconsin Supreme Court and a watershed sex-trafficking case

 In 2021, her picture went viral again as social media users compared her to Kyle Rittenhouse, a White teenager who was acquitted of all charges after he claimed he acted in self-defense when he fatally shot two protesters in the same county, Kenosha, where Kizer is charged.
 Today, there are nearly 1.5 million signatures on a Change.org petition calling for the charges against her to be dropped.

-But even as she has become a symbol to many, Kizer’s potential fate has remained the same.
+But even as Kizer has become a symbol to many, her potential fate has remained the same.
 She could still spend the rest of her life in prison for the night in 2018 when she admitted to shooting Randall P. Volar twice in the head, lighting his house on fire and fleeing in his car.
 She is still living with the traumatic effects of the exploitation she experienced.

 A 2019 Washington Post investigation showed that the Kenosha Police Department knew Volar was abusing underage Black girls for nearly three months before his death.
-After another Black girl fled from his home, a raid turned up hundreds of videos of child sexual abuse in his possession, including videos he’d made of Kizer and girls who appeared to be as young as 12.
+After another Black girl fled from his home, a raid turned up hundreds of videos of child sexual abuse in his possession, including videos he had made of Kizer and girls who appeared to be as young as 12.
 But while the investigation continued, police and prosecutors allowed Volar to remain free.

 “If they had done something, he would still be alive today,” said Devore Taylor, Kizer’s mother.
 “Instead, here we are, four years later, still trying to get through the garbage.”